xinkai-jiang/pyzerolancom/README.md

 ## Overview

-PyLanCom bridges the gap between heavyweight communication frameworks like ROS2 and low-level messaging libraries like ZeroMQ.
+pyzerolancom bridges the gap between heavyweight communication frameworks like ROS2 and low-level messaging libraries like ZeroMQ.
 It provides:

 - **Automatic node discovery** on LAN networks
 - **Publisher/Subscriber** messaging patterns